corda/corda-runtime-os/docs/kafka/security/README.md

 #### Kafka JAAS Config

-The credentials kafka uses to authenticate with zookeeper is stored in a JAAS config file.
+The credentials kafka uses to authenticate against zookeeper is stored in a JAAS config file.

 ```
 Client {